-Starting in the 2015-16 school year, this type of certification will be known as a Core Subjects EC-6th grade certification.
+This type of certification is known as a Core Subjects EC-6th grade certification.
 To gain certification as a Generalist EC-6th grade teacher you will need to complete a corresponding teacher preparation program and tests, in addition to earning at least a bachelor’s degree.

 Your specific testing requirements are as follows:

 - Pedagogy and Professional Responsibilities (PPR) Exam – this exam tests your knowledge of pedagogy for EC-6th You will receive more information about the exam’s content and registration in your teacher preparation program.

 - Generalist Core Subjects EC-6th grade TExES #291 exam

 - Offered in both paper and computer-based formats

 - 5 hours to complete 267 multiple-choice questions divided among five main subject areas:

 - English Language Arts, Reading, and the Science of Teaching Reading

 - Social Studies